-Emory University founded a program in law and religion in 1982 as part of a larger goal of building a fully interdisciplinary university.
-The program’s mission was to increase understanding of the fundamental role religion has played in shaping law, politics, and society.
-Over the last three decades, the program has developed into the Center for the Study of Law and Religion, offering six degree programs, pursuing multi-year research projects, producing more than 300 books, and hosting major international conferences and distinguished lecture series.
-Back in 1982, no major law school in America was devoting serious scholarship or teaching to the field of law and religion.
-In fact, Emory’s vision of bringing religion into the study of law and other professional disciplines met with suspicion, even fear and hostility, from other academic institutions.
+Emory University founded its program in law and religion in 1982 as part of a larger goal of building a fully interdisciplinary university.
+The program’s mission was to increase understanding of the fundamental role of religion in shaping law, politics, and society.
+At the time, no other major U.S. law school devoted serious scholarship or teaching to the field of law and religion.
+In fact, Emory’s vision of studying religion alongside law and other professional disciplines met with suspicion, even hostility, in some quarters.

-The founders of the law and religion program, Emory President James T. Laney and Emory Law Professor Frank S. Alexander, believed that the need for focused scholarship and teaching in this vital field of inquiry was paramount.
-Where else could students and scholars learn the fundamentals of church and state, religion and politics, faith and order?
-How could they learn to balance justice and mercy, rule and equity, discipline and love in their work as legal and religious professionals?
-Where could they come to understand the inner workings of Jewish, Christian, and Islamic laws, and their respective places in the modern nation-state and global order?
-How could they explore the essential religious foundations and dimensions of law, politics, and society, in the West and beyond?
-The burden of proof was on the program’s founders and faculty to demonstrate that law and religion was a legitimate area of serious interdisciplinary scholarship—that it would enhance understanding of law, not dilute or detract from rigorous legal study; that it would widen the horizons of religious education, not proselytize a particular faith or propagate a fundamentalist agenda.
+The founders of the program, then-president James T. Laney and Emory law professor Frank S. Alexander, believed in the vital need for focused scholarship and teaching in this new field.
+Here, students and scholars could probe the tension between church and state, religion and politics.
+Here they could come to understand the nuances of Jewish, Christian, and Islamic laws and their place in modern nations.
+Here they could explore the religious foundations and dimensions of law, politics, and society.
+Seeking to prove the legitimacy of the interdisciplinary study of law and religion, the program’s faculty set out to show that it would enhance understanding of law without diluting rigorous legal study, and would widen the horizons of religious education without propagating a particular faith or ideological agenda.

-In 1985, Laney convinced Harvard Law School’s Harold J. Berman (1918–2007) to join Emory as the first Robert W. Woodruff Professor of Law.
-Widely regarded around the world as the father of the modern study of law and religion, Berman’s presence brought instant legitimacy to Emory’s program.
-He also brought John Witte, Jr., a recent Harvard Law graduate and research assistant, who was quickly tapped to be the new director of Emory’s Law and Religion Program and later succeeded Berman as Robert W. Woodruff Professor of Law.
+In 1985, President Laney persuaded Harvard Law School professor Harold J. Berman (1918–2007) to join Emory as the first Robert W. Woodruff Professor of Law.
+Regarded around the world as the father of the modern study of law and religion, Berman brought instant stature to Emory’s program.
+He also brought John Witte Jr., a recent Harvard Law graduate and research assistant, who was soon tapped to be the new director of the Law and Religion Program and later succeeded Berman as Robert W. Woodruff Professor of Law.